DylanHobbs/TeleProjReport/Implementation.md

 We use a timer task to schedule this to happen two seconds after the routers are first started.

 The timer task calls the createGraph function.
 This function creates a graph of the entire network from the ArrayList of received RoutingTables.
 First of all it creates a vertex for each router with an ID which is the router's port.
 The vertex itself has a cost(initialised to the maximum integer value), a visited boolean, an ArrayList of edges and a pointer to the previous vertex.
-These are all used by dijkstra's algorithm later.
+These are all used by Dijkstra's algorithm later.

 After creating all the vertexes the createGraph function will iterate through each vertex and find it's matching routing table in the ArrayList of received tables.
-When it finds the corrasponding table for a vertex it creates an edge for each connection the router has (it's immediate neighbors).
+When it finds the corresponding table for a vertex it creates an edge for each connection the router has (it's immediate neighbors).
 When the edge is being created createGraph loops through all the vertexes to find the destination of the edge and add it (instead of just the port number), it's cost is also added from the routing table.

 After all the edges have been added to the vertexes a graph is created.
 Dijkstra's algorithm is now run on the graph.